klyshko/EFX-project/writeup.md

 ### 1.1 Available structures

-There are 4 pdb structures that are deposited to protein data bank as the result of the Rama's paper:
+There are 4 pdb structures that are deposited to protein data bank as the result of the [Rama's Nature paper](https://www.nature.com/articles/nature20571)

  - 5e11 (obtained at 289K with no E field - two alternative conformations A and B)
  - 5e22 (obtained at 289K with E field - two alternative conformations A and B as well as two assymetric units)
  - 5e21 (obtained at 277K with no E field - one single conformation)